VIGOR: VIdeo Geometry-Oriented Reward for Temporal Generative Alignment: Experiments

 \subsubsection{Evaluation Results.}

 Quantitative results are shown in Tab.~\ref{tab:metric}.
-Our \textit{Reproj-Pts} reward achieves the best performance across all three 3D reconstruction metrics and attains the best EPI and RPX scores among multi-view consistency metrics, demonstrating that pointwise reprojection error provides a more robust and physically grounded reward signal than pixel-space alternatives.
-Compared with Reproj-Pix~\cite{du2026videogpa}, the consistent improvement confirms that decoupling geometric error from pixel intensity is beneficial.
-For overall video quality, our method achieves the highest total VBench score (84.52\%) while leading on subject consistency and aesthetic quality, suggesting that optimizing for geometric consistency does not come at the cost of perceptual quality.
+We omit each method's score on its own selection metric (marked "-"), as such self-referential entries are trivially optimal and obscure a fair comparison.
+Our \textit{Reproj-Pts} reward achieves the best results on all three 3D reconstruction metrics and the best EPI and RPX among multi-view metrics, showing that pointwise reprojection error is a more robust and physically grounded signal than pixel-space alternatives.
+The consistent gain over Reproj-Pix~\cite{du2026videogpa} confirms the benefit of decoupling geometric error from pixel intensity.
+For overall quality, our method attains the highest total VBench score (84.52\%) while leading on subject consistency and aesthetic quality, indicating that optimizing geometric consistency does not sacrifice perceptual quality.